The Rivalry (Lafayette–Lehigh): Lehigh's goalpost in 2024

 In the 160th meeting played in 2024 Lehigh would defeat Lafyatte 38–13 at home in front of a sellout 16,000 crowd, earning Lehigh its first winning season since 2016, and its 13th Patriot League championship and entry into the Division I FCS Playoffs.
 After the game ended, Lehigh students stormed the field and tore down a goalpost, marching it more than four miles over South Mountain to throw it into the Lehigh River at the Fahy bridge.
 This would be the first time that goalposts would come down at Lehigh since 1989.
-Tearing down the goal posts after a rivalry game had been a tradition at both schools until 1989 when Lafayette won at Bethlehem and a fight broke out between Lehigh fans attempting to defend their goal-posts, and Lafayette students attempting to tear them down, afterwards both schools agreed to make their goal posts out of reinforced steel with a concrete base to prevent future tear-downs.
-(Note: The goal posts had previously been made of wood, to make them easier for students to tear down.)
+Tearing down the goal posts after a rivalry game had been a tradition at both schools with both institutions encouraging the act and making their goalposts out of wood to be easier to tear down until 1989 when Lafayette won at Bethlehem and a fight broke out between Lehigh fans attempting to defend their goal-posts, and Lafayette students attempting to tear them down, afterwards both schools agreed to make their goal posts out of reinforced steel with a concrete base to prevent future tear-downs.
 Despite this Lehigh students were still able to take down the metal goal-posts.
 Northampton County district attorney Stephen Baratta, a Lafayette alumnus, stated that the act constituted "criminal code violations" and that "this is not behavior that we can really sanction."